rbarrimond/the-rob-vault-app/README.md

 - `static/openapi.yaml` — OpenAPI spec for the app
 - `static/index.html` — Static HTML tool for the app

+## Logging (Local vs Production)

+The app uses Python's root logger so Azure Functions can automatically forward traces to Application Insights.

+**Production defaults:**

+- `host.json` sets `Information` level for all functions to control volume.
+- Application Insights sampling enabled (5 items/sec) to reduce ingestion cost.
+- Code bootstrap falls back to `LOG_LEVEL=INFO` when the env var is unset.

+**Local development adjustments:**

+- Set `LOG_LEVEL=DEBUG` in `local.settings.json` (not committed) to see verbose pagination, sizing, and diagnostic traces.
+- For temporary deep debugging in production, set App Setting `LOG_LEVEL=DEBUG` and (optionally) introduce a short‑lived host.json override for a single function (e.g., `Function.vault`).
+Revert after troubleshooting.

+**Changing verbosity order of precedence:**

+1. `host.json` `logging.logLevel` (host filter – anything below is dropped regardless of code level)
+2. `LOG_LEVEL` environment variable (Python root logger level)

+If logs seem missing at DEBUG, confirm the host-level filter isn't higher than the code-level.

 ## License

 This project is for personal and educational use.
 Not affiliated with Bungie.